ably/ably-dotnet/README.md

 ## Building and Packaging

-The build scripts are written using ```fake``` and need to be run on Windows with Visual Studio 2017 or Visual Studio 2019 installed.
+The build scripts are written using ```fake``` and need to be run on Windows with Visual Studio 2017 or Visual Studio 2019 or Visual Studio 2022 installed.
 Fake and nuget.exe can be installed via [chocolatey](https://chocolatey.org)

 ```
 choco install fake